 We've been proud to have been chosen to host a number of major sporting events including BBC Sport Relief, the FINA Diving World Series, National Paralympic Day, Invictus Games, the British Swimming Championships and, most recently, the International Swim League.

 Our facilities have also been used to host a variety of different corporate events, such as product launches, conferences, exhibitions and team building days.

 The iconic and award-winning building has also proven very popular as a filming and photography location.

 A timelapse video of a year in the London Aquatics Centre

 We play an important role at the heart of the community, visited by more than 17,500 people on average every week.

 In total, more than 50 different schools have had school swimming lessons with us, bringing thousands of school children between them to learn to swim.

-We want different parts of the community and day visitors to use our outstanding facilities and run initiatives such as family-fun inflatable ‘Extreme Aqua Splash’ and women only swim sessions to encourage more people to get into the the water.
+We welcome all parts of the community and day visitors to use our outstanding facilities and take part in activities such as family-fun inflatable ‘Ultimate Aqua Splash’ We also offer women only swim sessions to encourage more people to get into the the water.

 Sitting alongside our packed community and public swimming sessions, is our high performance swimming and diving programmes.

-We're also very proud to be the training home to Olympic diver Tom Daley and Olympic swimmer Aimee Willmott.
+We're also very proud to be the training home to Olympic diver Tom Daley and Para Olympic swimmer Ellie Simmonds.